cloudspace/play_framework_tutorial/README.md

   - it is static
   - can only be filled in the render line
 - setting and reading form errors
+  - pulling data out of a form object will throw an exception if there are errors on the form
 - response codes
   - explicitly setting 200, 201, 404, etc
 - file downloads